Can High-Tech goggles spot concussions in the ER?

 Summary

-This study tested whether a portable goggle system (I-PAS) can reliably diagnose mild traumatic brain injury (mTBI) in community settings like urgent care or emergency rooms.
-Researchers enrolled 120 adults aged 18-50 who had a head injury with symptoms like loss of consciousness or confusion.
-The goal is to see if these goggles can help doctors quickly and accurately identify mTBI without needing advanced equipment.
+This study tested whether a portable goggle system with eye-tracking technology can accurately diagnose mild traumatic brain injury (mTBI) in community settings like emergency rooms.
+Researchers enrolled 120 adults aged 18-50 who had a head injury with symptoms.
+The goal was to see if the goggles could reliably detect mTBI and measure recovery time.

 Get updates